Stan Mortensen: Post-war club career

 In a playing career spent mostly with Blackpool, Mortensen scored 197 league goals in 317 games.
-His 197 goals for Blackpool all in the top flight, ranks him as the 33rd highest goalscorer in history.
-He is the second highest top scorer for Blackpool, behind Jimmy Hampson.
+His 197 goals for Blackpool, all in the top flight, ranks him as the 33rd-highest goalscorer in history.
+He is the second-highest top scorer for Blackpool, behind Jimmy Hampson.

-Mortensen holds the record of scoring in the most consecutive league matches with 15, another record he still holds today is that he scored in twelve consecutive rounds of the FA Cup, including the defeat in the 1948 FA Cup Final.
-In the 1947-48 season Blackpool beat Leeds United and Chester 4-0 then Colchester United 5-0 all at home.
-A 2-0 win at Fulham set up the semi-final clash with Tottenham Hotspur at Villa Park.
-Spurs were leading 1-0 with four minutes remaining when Mortensen equalised from a cross from Stanley Matthews.
+Mortensen holds the record of scoring in the most consecutive league matches, with 15.
+Another record he still holds today is that he scored in twelve consecutive rounds of the FA Cup, including the defeat in the 1948 FA Cup Final.
+In the FA Cup semi-final of 1947–48, Tottenham Hotspur were leading 1–0 with four minutes remaining when Mortensen equalised from a cross from Stanley Matthews.
 Mortensen scored two more goals in extra-time as Blackpool reached the final of the FA Cup for the first time.
-Mortensen had scored in every round so far, 7 goals in total.
+Mortensen had scored in every round thus far, seven goals in total.
 In the final, Blackpool took an early lead from a penalty against Manchester United before Jack Rowley equalised.
-Mortensen scored before half time to make it 2-1, becoming the first player in history to score in every round of the FA Cup in one season.
-However, Rowley in the second half again levelled before two goals in the last ten minutes secured a 4-2 win for Manchester United.
+Mortensen scored before half time to make it 2–1, becoming the first player in history to score in every round of the FA Cup in one season.
+Rowley scored again in the second half, before two goals in the last ten minutes secured a 4–2 win for United.